rachelss/BigDataAnalysis18/_posts/info/2000-01-05-assignments.md

 *Expectations for class participation*: To earn full participation points during class students are expected to engage in discussion in small groups and/or turn in a short reponse to assigned readings and/or respond to questions asked by the professor.

-*Expectations for short papers*: Papers should be approximately 300 words.
-Papers will be written in response to a prompt provided by the professor on the topic for the week.
-12 prompts will be provided (1 per week except the last week).
-Each paper is worth 100 points.
-Students may write as many or as few papers as necessary to achieve a desired number of points up to 500.
-Thus, it is possible to achieve the maximum number of points even if a student struggles with writing assignments initially.
-A prompt will be provided each Friday and the paper will be due by 5pm the following Friday (except for the last week of class).
-Writing should be grammatically correct and arguments should be well structured.
-Students are expected to note sources of information, which may include the course texts, additional readings, or other material from a reputable source (check with the professor if you aren't sure).
+*Expectations for short papers*:

+* Each paper should be approximately 300 words.
+* Each paper will be written in response to a prompt provided on Friday by the professor on the topic for the week.
+The paper will be due by 5pm the following Friday.
+* 12 prompts will be provided (1 per week except the last week).
+* Each paper is worth 100 points.
+* Students may write as many or as few papers as necessary to achieve a desired number of points up to 500.
+* Writing should be grammatically correct and arguments should be well structured.
+* Students should note sources of information, which may include the course texts, additional readings, or other material from a reputable source (check with the professor if you aren't sure).
 Examples for citations will be provided.
-A detailed rubric will be provided to guide students' writing and clarify grading.
-See below for assistance with writing.
+* Students should use the provided rubric to guide writing and clarify grading.

-*Expectations for final paper*: Papers should be approximately 2000 words.
-Expectations for the paper are as above; however, the final paper should synthesize materials covered in the course rather than addressing one topic.
-The final paper is due at 5pm on the last day of classes for the term.
+*Expectations for final paper*

+* Papers should be approximately 2000 words.
+* Expectations for the paper are as above; however, the final paper should synthesize materials covered in the course rather than addressing one topic.
+* The final paper is due at 5pm on the last day of classes for the term.